danielRicaud/shi-llm-book-search/README.md

 A web interface and server that allows a user to query books from Open Library, results are pre-processed through openai

+A public version of the UI can be accessed here: [Github Pages UI](https://danielricaud.github.io/shi-llm-book-search/)

 ## Architecture

 The architecture of the `shi-llm-book-search` project is based on a client-server model.
 The main components involved are: